Jeff-Bouchard/DMSS/DESIGN.md

 Maintenance checks include the following:

 - Verify all trustees can communicate with each other securely
-- Verify all symetric passphrase parts are still available and not corrupted
+- Verify all symmetric passphrase parts are still available and not corrupted
 - Verify encrypted documents still exist and are not corrupted
-- Verify owner still approves of secracy by signing messages which is only possible for owner
+- Verify owner still approves of secrecy by signing messages which is only possible for owner
 - Trigger test switches from time to time to verify system is working and to train trustees on how to use the system

-Maintenance is very important to have some confidence that the secret information will be transfered at the time of death.
+Maintenance is very important to have some confidence that the secret information will be transferred at the time of death.

 ## Constructing secrets after death

 Ultimately, the DMSS will trigger after a configured amount of time, when she fails to prove to her computer or server that she is still alive.
 At that point, the DMSS will let the trustees know and will distribute the encrypted secrets if not done so already.

-At this point, the trustees need to share their symetric passphrase parts in order to create the passphrase which will unlock the encrypted secrets.
+At this point, the trustees need to share their symmetric passphrase parts in order to create the passphrase which will unlock the encrypted secrets.